Category Archives: Greek Royals

 © Unofficial Royalty 2019

-The wedding of Prince George, Duke of Kent and Princess Marina, Duchess of Kent by Bassano Ltd 12 x 10 inch glass plate negative, 29 November 1934 NPG x95790 © National Portrait Gallery, London
+Wedding of Prince George, Duke of Kent and Princess Marina of Greece by Bassano Ltd 12 x 10 inch glass plate negative, 29 November 1934 NPG x95790 © National Portrait Gallery, London

 Prince George, Duke of Kent and Princess Marina of Greece and Denmark were married in a Church of England ceremony at Westminster Abbey in London, England on November 29, 1934, followed by a Greek Orthodox service at the Private Chapel in Buckingham Palace.
 This was the last time a foreign princess married into the British Royal Family.
 It was the first time that a royal wedding was broadcast over the radio.